paulg1506/GitHub_Repository_Creation_Script/README.md

 ## GitHub Repository Creation Script ##

- A simple batch script to create a new repository on Github from the command line.
+ A simple batch script to create a new remote repository on Github from the command line.
  Creates a repository with the name of the current working directory on GitHub.
  Allows the repository to be set as public or private and a description can be added.